-- More specifically, does it generalize to Bayesian inference? - "Bayesian inference" simply means inference on uncertain quantities according to the rules of probability theory (i.e., according to logic). - Crucially, Bayesian inference can be implemented by biological agents by minimizing the variational free energy of a generative model of their sensory input. - Agents who use Bayesian inference will make better predictions (provided they have a good model of their environment), which will give them an evolutionary advantage. - We may therefore assume that evolved biological agents use Bayesian inference, or a close approximation to it. - So is Bayesian inference and with it free energy minimization based on predictions that are updated using uncertainty-weighted prediction errors?
+- More specifically, does it generalize to Bayesian inference? - "Bayesian inference" simply means inference on uncertain quantities according to the rules of probability theory (i.e., according to logic). - Agents who use Bayesian inference will make better predictions (provided they have a good model of their environment), which will give them an evolutionary advantage. - We may therefore assume that evolved biological agents use Bayesian inference, or a close approximation to it. - So is Bayesian inference based on predictions that are updated using uncertainty-weighted prediction errors?